Sup2point0/integrity/edu.md

 - Nice UIs aren’t *that* difficult to build if you prototype and think through things properly.
 - A lot of projects can end up wayyy larger than you expected or intended.
   - Yes, this happened with *Integrity*.
+- Maintaining a project long-term can be fun.
+  - Looking back, it’s kinda crazy how much the site has grown from what it was originally.
 - Fuzzy string matching for searching is incomparably better than raw string matching.[^fuzzy]

 [^fuszy]: tbf, this is kind of a given.
 Also I’m talking purely results here, not speed.